danielhafezi/PremierPulse/README.md

-# Final Project: Internet Programming Module
+# PremierPulse: Premier League Management and Reporting

 This repository hosts my final project for the Internet Programming module.
 The project demonstrates a comprehensive approach to designing and implementing web interfaces using HTML, CSS, and JavaScript.